Ongoing Job Details Pane

 If the current job is part of a message sequence, then the Sequence Info tab is available and shows additional details regarding the job and its predecessors and/or successors in the sequence.

-Click on the View link for a specific section on the Summary tab to see the corresponding job details.
+Click on the maximize icon for a specific section on the Summary tab to see the corresponding job details.
 Details cannot be edited from this tab.
 If you want to edit the job again, you need to revoke its delivery authorization (for authorized jobs whose processing has not yet started) or re-open it again (for failed jobs).

-On the Summary tab, you can click the maximize icon in the top right corner to maximize the summary to full window size.
+On the Content tab, you can click the maximize icon in the top right corner to open the detailed content view page and on the Summary tab you can click the same icon to maximize the summary to full window size.